 How fascism works

 Throughout 20th-century history, fascist regimes have required certain sociocultural and political situations to rise.
-It is also worth noting that many countries, such as Britain in the 1920s and 1930s, have seen fascist ideas increase in popularity without regimes coming to power or fascist parties becoming star political players.
+It is also worth noting that many countries, such as Britain in the 1920s and 1930s with the British Union of Fascists under Sir Oswald Mosley, have seen fascist ideas increase in popularity without regimes coming to power or fascist parties becoming star political players.

 First and foremost, fascist regimes in the 20th century have required extreme national crises to gain popularity and power.
 After defeat in World War I, many in Germany and Italy were anxious about the future of their countries.
 In Germany, "citizens faced poor economic conditions, skyrocketing unemployment, political instability, and profound social change," says the U.S. Holocaust Memorial Museum.
 Meanwhile, Italian citizens were reeling under rising inflation, unemployment, strikes and economic policies that were "confused and inadequate," according to the AHA.